born2net/mediaArduino/README.md

 ---------------------------------------

 Arduino IDE can load a sketch, which is C based code that compiles into machine language and runs in a loop on top of the Arduino Yun Micro Controller.
-While C is a powerful language, it can be a pain to develop in and even more of pain to debug.
+While C is a powerful language, it can be a pain to develop in C and even more of burden to debug.

 Say hello to Node.js (http://nodejs.org) Node.js, a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js can process Javascript code right on the Arduino Yun Linux OS.